December 26, 2025

 1. Power of Compounding

-Compounding allows your earnings to generate additional earnings over time.
-The longer you stay invested, the stronger this effect becomes.
+The longer you stay invested, the stronger the compounding effect becomes.

 2. Reduced Impact of Market Volatility